n-mounier/bGWAS/README.md

 ## Runtime
 [//]:-------------------------------

-Analysis using all the 58 prior GWASs available, for a conventionnal GWAS containing ~7M SNPs in common with the prior studies ~ 145 minutes.
+Analysis using all the 58 prior GWASs available, for a conventional GWAS containing ~7M SNPs in common with the prior studies ~ 145 minutes.

-Analysis using 9 prior GWASs, for a conventionnal GWAS containtin 400,000 SNPs in commons with prior studies (example B) ~ 8 minutes
+Analysis using 9 prior GWASs, for a conventional GWAS containing 400,000 SNPs in common with prior studies (see example B) ~ 8 minutes

 ## Improvements to be implemented